gcallah/BookReviews/gray.md

 hollowed-out version of its values.
 In this hyper-liberal vision all societies are destined to undergo the deconstruction that is underway in the West."
 (109)

-Many contemporary liberals are advocates of (almost?) unlimited immigration into liberal societies.
-Gray notes that, for the leaders of the Soviet Union, "The emergence of a new human type required the systematic severing of human beings from their cultural roots" (33).
-This principle appears to be exactly what is behind the liberal infatuation with promoting the maximum possible relocating of contemporary humans: once they are severed from their cultural roots, the hope is that they will have no alternative but to become "factors of production" in the neoliberal dream world.

 "Populism" is a current bogeyman of contemporary liberals.
 But, as Gray points out, "populism... has no clear meaning, but it is used by liberals to refer to political blowback against the social disruption produced by their own policies."
 (133)

+In the end, Gray contends, "If liberalism has a future, it will be as therapy against fear of the dark."
+(108)

 ## History

 The nature of history is another theme that runs throughout this book.
-Given that Gray regards history as an essentially undirected process, it is unsurpising that he is not kind to Francis Fukuyama's book, *The End of History and the Last Man*.
-He notes that Fukuyama's declaration of what history held in store for humanity is remarkably similar to Sidney and Beatrice Webb's announcement in 1936 that Stalin's USSR was the "end of history," and a "New Civilization" would be built on Stalin's totalitarian model.
+Given that Gray regards history as an essentially undirected process, it is unsurpising that he is not kind to Francis Fukuyama's thesis that we have reached "The End of History".
+He notes that Fukuyama's announcement of "game over" for history is remarkably similar to Sidney and Beatrice Webb's 1936 claim that Stalin's USSR was the "end of history," and a "New Civilization" would be built on Stalin's totalitarian model.

 Gray examines the Hegelian roots of Fukuyama's work, "in which history showed one idea following another in dialectical succession."
 (17) But, he contends, "In reality, no such history ever transpired.
 History with a capital letter is like